Man-in-the-middle attack: Defense and detection

 MITM attacks can be prevented or detected by two means: authentication and tamper detection.
 Authentication provides some degree of certainty that a given message has come from a legitimate source.
-Tamper detection merely shows evidence that a message may have been altered.
+Tamper detection merely shows evidence that a message may have been altered and has broken integrity.

 Authentication

 All cryptographic systems that are secure against MITM attacks provide some method of authentication for messages.
 Most require an exchange of information (such as public keys) in addition to the message over a secure channel.
 Such protocols, often using key-agreement protocols, have been developed with different security requirements for the secure channel, though some have attempted to remove the requirement for any secure channel at all.

 A public key infrastructure, such as Transport Layer Security, may harden Transmission Control Protocol against MITM attacks.
 In such structures, clients and servers exchange certificates which are issued and verified by a trusted third party called a certificate authority (CA).
 If the original key to authenticate this CA has not been itself the subject of a MITM attack, then the certificates issued by the CA may be used to authenticate the messages sent by the owner of that certificate.
 Use of mutual authentication, in which both the server and the client validate the other's communication, covers both ends of a MITM attack.
 If the server or client's identity is not verified or deemed as invalid, the session will end.
 However, the default behavior of most connections is to only authenticate the server, which means mutual authentication is not always employed and MITM attacks can still occur.

 Attestments, such as verbal communications of a shared value (as in ZRTP), or recorded attestments such as audio/visual recordings of a public key hash are used to ward off MITM attacks, as visual media is much more difficult and time-consuming to imitate than simple data packet communication.
 However, these methods require a human in the loop in order to successfully initiate the transaction.

-In a corporate environment, successful authentication (as indicated by the browser's green padlock) does not always imply secure connection with the remote server.
-Corporate security policies might contemplate the addition of custom certificates in workstations' web browsers in order to be able to inspect encrypted traffic.
-As a consequence, a green padlock does not indicate that the client has successfully authenticated with the remote server but just with the corporate server/proxy used for SSL/TLS inspection.

-HTTP Public Key Pinning (HPKP), sometimes called "certificate pinning," helps prevent a MITM attack in which the certificate authority itself is compromised, by having the server provide a list of "pinned" public key hashes during the first transaction.
+HTTP Public Key Pinning (HPKP), sometimes called "certificate pinning", helps prevent a MITM attack in which the certificate authority itself is compromised, by having the server provide a list of "pinned" public key hashes during the first transaction.
 Subsequent transactions then require one or more of the keys in the list must be used by the server in order to authenticate that transaction.

 DNSSEC extends the DNS protocol to use signatures to authenticate DNS records, preventing simple MITM attacks from directing a client to a malicious IP address.